Sprayer

 It is possible to adjust the filtration fineness but also the volume of the filtration bowl if the filters become clogged.

-There is an international colour code (which is generally respected) for identifying the filter's filtration capacity.
+There is an international colour code (generally respected) for determining the filter's filtration capacity (see opposite)

 MESH correspondence table